l-quincy01/StudyBru/README.md

 - **Flashcards:** - Feature to allow the generation of flashcards for the user
 - **Quiz re-generation:** - Feature to allow users to re-generate quizes on the same set of notes
 - **Notes summariser:** - Feature to allow users to generate a concise and summarised version of long lecture notes

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
+I will look at them

 ## License